tlverse/causalglm/README.md

 Noticable features supported:
 1. All methods utilize the powerful tlverse/tmle3 generalized targeted learning framework.
-2. Interpretable semiparametric estimates and inference even with adaptive estimation and variable selection.
+2. Interpretable semiparametric estimates and efficient inference even with adaptive estimation and variable selection.
 3. High dimensional covariates and variable selection for confounders (with the wrapper function `causalGLMnet`).
 4. General machine-learning tools with the tlverse/sl3 generalized machine-learning ecosystem.
 5. Built-in machine-learning routines for diverse settings and immediate use.